sympa-community/gpldoc/man/Sympa-DataSource.3.md

     - $type

         Type of data source.
-        This corresponds to impemented subclasses.
+        This corresponds to implemented subclasses.

     - $role